Master of Arts (M.A.)

 Shawnee State University Online Campus’s fully online master’s degree in rhetoric and composition emphasizes writing studies and pedagogy so that you can teach college-level courses.

-In the online master’s degree in rhetoric and composition, you’ll study:
+In the online master’s degree in composition and rhetoric, you’ll study:

-Shawnee State University’s degree in rhetoric and composition gives you the knowledge and skills you need to create and execute high-quality writing instruction.
+Shawnee State University’s master’s degree in composition and rhetoric gives you the knowledge and skills you need to develop your pedagogy and deliver high-quality, college-level writing instruction.
 You can complete the program in less than two years, with the flexibility to take courses part-time or full-time as your schedule allows.

-The online master’s degree in rhetoric and composition is ideal for:
+The online master’s degree in composition and rhetoric is ideal for:

 - Secondary teachers in southern Ohio and the outlying region.

-- Teachers who want to teach in Ohio’s College Credit Plus Program.
+- Teachers who want to teach in Ohio’s College Credit Plus Program and similar dual-credit programs (please check your state’s requirements).

-- Teachers who want to teach courses at universities and community colleges in the region.
+- Teachers who want to teach courses at universities and community colleges.

-- Those pursuing a Ph.D. program in English composition, education, or a related field.
+- Those intending to pursue a Ph.D. program in English composition, rhetoric, education, or a related field.

 Develop Your Teaching Practices